pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 <%= react_component 'Main' %>
 ```

-The react_component is part of react-rails.
-In this case, it’s used to put the component named ‘Main’ from the components folder in the assets directory into the view.
+The `react_component` is part of react-rails.
+In this case, it’s used to put the component named `Main` from the components folder in the assets directory into the view.

 #### The first component